Open Lab – enabling collaboration and research

 AI-powered Smart Garment Sorting System automating textile recycling

 Around 100 million tonnes textile waste is created annually, but the rate of recycling old textiles into new garments remains low.
-The Smart Garment Sorting System aims to change that by leveraging the power of artificial intelligence and advanced image analysis techniques, including hyperspectral spectroscopy.
+The Smart Garment Sorting System aimed to change that by leveraging the power of artificial intelligence and advanced image analysis techniques, including hyperspectral spectroscopy.

 • Absorboost – cellulose powder improving cotton quality